Introduction

 How Recreation Therapy Fosters Sobriety

-• Establishes Important Connections: Isolation is one of the most common relapse triggers.
-Recreation therapy activities help forge social support through team building and shared experiences, which in turn helps to build positive sober relationships.
+Isolation is one of the most common relapse triggers.
+Recreation therapy activities help forge social support through team building and shared experiences, which in turn help to build positive sober relationships.

-• Growth and Purpose: Recovery brings with it cleansing of self not only from substances but also a restoration of interests and hobbies.
+Recovery brings with it cleansing of self, not only from substances but also a restoration of interests and hobbies.
 Through recreation therapy, the healing process works positively by reinstating the patient’s confidence and motivation to embark on a meaningful life.

 Recreation therapy, in detail, works to foster one’s mental well-being by ameliorating symptoms of anxiety and depression.

-Stress Management Skills:- In recreation therapy, some stresses will be relieved through techniques like yoga, deep breathing, and meditation, which all serve to aid recovery.
+In recreation therapy programs, some stress can be relieved through techniques such as yoga, deep breathing, and meditation, which support recovery.

 Who Stands to Benefit from Recreational Therapy?